dtao/PhilosopherDeveloper/source/posts/should-we-write-our-own-tests.markdown

 Yes, but this doesn't really address the fundamental issue, which is that tests should be written by someone without bias.
 Whether one developer wrote some code alone or two devs wrote it working together, the people who wrote the code will have difficulty testing it without any bias.

-### A programmer wants his/her tests to fail as much as anyone; the alternative is a bug!
+### A programmer wants his/her tests to fail as much as anyone when the alternative is buggy software!

-This is a good point: maybe it's inaccurate to say that a dev has a vested interest in seeing tests pass.
-I mean, I've never worked in an environment where developers were rewarded simply for having tests pass.
+This is a good point: maybe it's inaccurate to say that a dev has a *vested interest* in seeing tests pass.
+I mean, I've never worked in an environment where developers were rewarded simply for having passing tests.
 But that doesn't mean we're capable of objectivity.

 Sure, we all know we're fallible and so we expect to sometimes catch mistakes and off-by-one errors and such things in our tests.
 But what if I write some code with a specific case in mind, and I completely neglect some other equally valid case?
-It's a classic *I don't know what I don't know* scenario: my design is fundamentally based on assumptions that I'm not writing tests for because I don't realize I'm making those assumptions!
+It's a classic I-don't-know-what-I-don't-know scenario: my design is fundamentally based on assumptions that I'm not writing tests for because I don't realize I'm making those assumptions!

 So I maintain that developers are biased in favor of their own tests passing, not in the sense that we really *want* them to pass for our own pride, but in that we're predisposed to thinking our code is correct and writing only the tests that reinforce the assumptions we made in writing it.